khrj/lightning-delete/README.md

 # ⚡️ Lightning Delete

 Lightning Delete lets you delete your recent slack messages instantly.
-Just send 'd' (lowercase, no other text) to delete your last message.
+Just send 'd' (case-insensitive, no other text) to delete your last message.
 Send multiple 'd's (e.g. 'ddddd') to delete multiple messages.

 <!-- Add to slack -->